-This will be worked out by adding together the total trading profits or losses for the past three tax years, then it will be divided by three.
+This amount given is worked out by adding together the total trading profits or losses for the past three tax years, then it will be divided by three.

 The grant will be 80% of average monthly trading profits, paid out in a single instalment, covering three months and capped at £7,500 altogether.